truenas/documentation/content/Hardware/LegacyHardware/TrueNASMinis/MiniE+XOOBM.md

 ---
-title: "Mini E/E+/X Out of Band Management"
+title: "Mini E+and X Out of Band Management"
 weight: 50
 ---